Impossible Aquariums Logo Impossible Aquariums

 Island Biogeography: Design as Destiny

-In standard hobby practice, the "immigration rate" (adding fish/plants) often exceeds the "extinction rate" (system capacity), leading to collapse.
+In standard hobby practice, the "immigration rate" — adding fish and plants — often exceeds the system's capacity, leading to collapse.
 My approach is different.
-I view the aquarium not as a holding cell to be maintained, but as a closed loop that must evolve.
+I view the aquarium not as a holding cell to be maintained, but as a closed loop that must evolve on its own terms.

 Odum and the "New Tank Syndrome" Myth